The Cataclysmic Break That (Maybe) Occurred in 1950

 Population, Carbon, and Methane All Spiked After 1950

 The idea of the Anthropocene was first proposed by the Nobel-winning chemist Paul Crutzen in 2000.
 Since then, it has caught on more broadly in culture, even though it is not a formal term in geology.
 (The musician Grimes is releasing an Anthropocene-themed album later this year.)
-But it could soon have its day: If the working group accepts its existence, it will clear the way for the International Commission on Stratigraphy and the International Union of Geological Science to accept it in full.
+But it could soon have its day: If the working group accepts its existence, that will clear the way for the International Commission on Stratigraphy and the International Union of Geological Science to accept it in full.

-Of the working group’s 37 members, seventeen members signed their name to Zalasiewicz’s paper, and only five signed their name to the more skeptical review.
+Of the working group’s 37 members, 17 members signed their name to Zalasiewicz’s paper, and only five signed their name to the more skeptical review.
 That leaves 15 committee members unaligned in advance of the upcoming vote.
 “You’d think people who served on a committee for years would be more willing to put their name on paper,” Ruddiman said.
 The vote will take place electronically and continue through May.
 If it succeeds, then the committee will busy itself with the next task: finding evidence in the rock record of the precise moment that humanity pushed Earth into a bewildering new era.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.